LiangliangNan/Easy3D/ReadMe.md

 |------------------------------------------|-------------------------------------------|--------------------------------------------|
 | ![](resources/images/mapple-scalar.jpg)  | ![](resources/images/mapple-polymesh.gif) | ![](resources/images/mapple-animation.gif) |

-### A quick glance ###
+### A glance ###

-Any types of 3D drawables (e.g., points, lines, triangles, and thus point clouds, mesh surfaces, scalar fields, vector fields) can be rendered by writing a few lines of code with Easy3D.
+Any type of 3D drawables (e.g., points, lines, triangles, and thus point clouds, mesh surfaces, scalar fields, and vector fields) can be rendered by writing a few lines of code with Easy3D.
 For example, the following code renders a point cloud as a set of spheres

 ```c++